hexinfra/gorox/README.md

 Deployment
 ----------

-A modest deployment architecture using Gorox might like this:
+A typical deployment architecture using Gorox might like this:

 ```
            mobile  pc iot